THE KT BUSH BAND

 I remember setting my amp up in the old disused fireplace.
 Maybe if I played loud enough it would warm us up!
 Things began well.
 Kate spoilt us all with gallons of tea and biscuits, and fun was had by all.

-We needed a gig to try the band out on, so I went to the Rose of Lee pub one night, and got the guvnor interested in the band.
+We needed a gig to try the band out on, so I went to the Rose of Lee pub in Lee Green, London, one evening, and got the guvnor interested in the band.
 I said we would guarantee 20 people in the first week, bodies up to the bar the second, down to the other end the third, and packed on the fourth!
 This is precisely what happened.
 What a gig it became – dry ice during “James and the Cold Gun” at the end of the evening where Kate went around with a pretend rifle, mock shooting at the audience!

 As we were all working at the same time as performing, we juggled late nights, and early starts with exhausting schedules : Up at 7am, home at 5pm, off to gig, home at 2am, back to work – and around it went!